Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 Probe questions:

-- What is the total first-year cost, including licence, implementation services, data migration, and training?
+- What is the total first-year cost, including license, implementation services, data migration, and training?
 What is the expected cost in years two and three?

 - What is the vendor’s process for system updates?
-How much advance notice is provided, what change assessment documentation is provided, and what testing is required from the customer before accepting an update?
+How much advance notice is provided, what change assessment documentation is supplied, and what testing is required from the customer before accepting an update?

-- What administrative activities are required from the customer on an ongoing basis to maintain the system?
-How many FTE hours per month does a typical customer spend on platform administration?
+- How many FTE hours per month does a typical customer of our size spend on platform administration?

 The following assessments apply the six criteria to the leading QMS platforms for regulated industries.
-The target buyer is a quality professional at a mid-to-large regulated manufacturer or life sciences organisation, evaluating a platform for a quality system that must satisfy FDA and/or ISO 13485 requirements.
+The target buyer is a quality professional at a mid-to-large regulated manufacturer or life sciences organization, evaluating a platform for a quality system that must satisfy FDA and/or ISO 13485 requirements.
+These assessments are based on publicly available product documentation, industry analyst coverage, and the probe questions above.

 Greenlight Guru

-Best fit: pre-revenue medical device companies and startups focused on design controls and 510(k) or CE marking preparation.
+Best fit: Pre-revenue medical device companies and startups focused on design controls and 510(k) or CE marking preparation.
+Not the right fit for organizations that have moved into manufacturing at scale or that operate in pharmaceutical or other non-device regulated environments.

 MasterControl

-Best fit: large pharmaceutical manufacturers, large medical device companies, and enterprise-regulated organisations with dedicated quality IT support and the budget for an enterprise implementation.
+Best fit: Large pharmaceutical manufacturers, large medical device companies, and enterprise-regulated organizations with dedicated quality IT support and the budget for an enterprise-scale implementation and administration footprint.

 Qualio

-Best fit: early-stage biotech and pharmaceutical companies that need a clean, modern QMS without the complexity and cost of enterprise platforms.
+Best fit: Early-stage biotech and pharmaceutical companies that need a clean, modern QMS with fast implementation and do not yet require device-specific regulatory depth or complex multi-site configuration.

 ETQ (Hexagon)

-Best fit: large multi-industry organisations that need quality, EHS, and environmental management in a single platform and have the resources to configure and maintain the full scope.
+Best fit: Large multi-industry organizations that need quality, EHS, and environmental management in a single platform and have the internal resources to configure and maintain the full scope.

 eLeaP